-17 What change, if any, should be made to Americas' in line 6?
+What change, if any, should be made to Americas' in line 6?

 - A Americas

 - B America's

 - C Americas's

-- D No change
+- D no change

-Standard 5: Students will apply knowledge of grammar and rhetorical style to reading and writing.
+Standard 5: Students will expand and apply knowledge of grammar, usage, mechanics, and style to comprehend, analyze, and/or evaluate a variety of texts.